Vasileios20/AcropolisEstates/README.md

 ### Site Purpose

-The primary purpose of CB Real Estate is to provide a comprehensive and user-friendly online platform for individuals seeking real estate opportunities.
+The primary purpose of Acropolis Estates is to provide a comprehensive and user-friendly online platform for individuals seeking real estate opportunities.
 Whether users are looking for a new residence, office space, or land for development, the site aims to facilitate a seamless and efficient search experience.

 ### Site Goal

-CB Real Estate strives to become a go-to destination for real estate exploration, connecting users with their ideal properties.
+Acropolis Estates strives to become a go-to destination for real estate exploration, connecting users with their ideal properties.
 The overarching goal is to establish a reliable and engaging platform that not only meets current user needs but also anticipates and adapts to evolving real estate trends.

 ### Audience

-The target audience for CB Real Estate includes individuals in search of residential properties, commercial spaces, and land for development.
-Additionally, the site caters to registered users interested in building personalized wishlists, fostering engagement and loyalty.
+The target audience for Acropolis Estates includes individuals in search of residential properties, commercial spaces, and land for development.

 ### Communication

 The site communicates property listings, features, and functionalities clearly and concisely to users.
-Through an intuitive interface, CB Real Estate aims to convey information effectively, ensuring a positive and informative user experience.
+Through an intuitive interface, Acropolis Estates aims to convey information effectively, ensuring a positive and informative user experience.
 Regular updates and notifications contribute to ongoing communication with users.

 ### Current User Goals

-Existing users on CB Real Estate aspire to efficiently search and find properties that align with their needs.
-They also seek to manage and curate personalized wishlists, making the platform a valuable tool in their real estate journey.
+Existing users on Acropolis Estates aspire to efficiently search and find properties that align with their needs.
 Clear communication channels, such as the contact form, facilitate inquiries and engagement.

 ### New User Goals

 New users are expected to explore the site with ease, understanding its features and functionalities.
-Their primary goals include discovering available properties, understanding the wishlist feature, and initiating communication through the contact form.
+Their primary goals include discovering available properties and initiating communication through the contact form.
 A seamless onboarding process is crucial to ensure positive initial interactions.

 ### Future Goals

-CB Real Estate's future goals include expanding its user base by potentially allowing agents to register and contribute property listings.
+Acropolis Estates's future goals include expanding its user base by potentially allowing agents to register and contribute property listings.
 The site aims to enhance its functionality to accommodate a broader range of real estate needs and evolving market demands.
 Continued improvements in user experience and feature development are key aspects of the platform's ongoing evolution.

-## User Stories

-I have included links to the [GitHub Issues](https://github.com/Vasileios20/real-estate/issues) for this project, as well as the [KANBAN board](https://github.com/users/Vasileios20/projects/6).

 ## Features